pglombardo/loudmouth/README.md

     rails g loudmouth:override_controller

-This will install a loudmouth override controller into your application (into app/controllers).
+This will install a loudmouth override controller into your application (app/controllers/comments_controller.rb).

 To activate the override controller, make sure to update all of your comments_on calls in your routes.rb file: